codeigniter4/shield/docs/0 - install.md

 ### Command Setup

 1. Run the following command.
-This command does *Manual Setup* 1. through 3. and runs the migrations.
+This command handles steps 1-3 of *Manual Setup* and runs the migrations.

 ```
 > php spark shield:setup